eperry/swingtradebot/README.md

 npm install
 cp config/gdax.conf.sample config/gdax.conf
 # Edit the gdax.conf with your API Key
-node ./buy-sell-bot.js
+BUY SELL BOT -- DO NOT USE AGAINST REAL MONEY/COINS node ./buy-sell-bot.js

 DO NOT USE THIS TO MAKE MONEY - I garrentee you will loose money right now

+MarketWatch.js  = monitoring of the market.
+Still in development don't use against real markets